heborras/MA_ZITI/README.md

 Running the script:
 * Open the script from jupyter notebook
+* Modify settings in the script as required.
+Please try to understand these settings before running the script, independent of wether you changed something or not.
+* Make sure to set the `build_dir` variable to a sensible path.
+This is where temporary models and folders will be created.
+* Some settings are set in two external files.
+These influence how parallelization is realized during runtime and can even be modified during runtime to fine-tune performance.
+    * `build_dir + '/cpu_percentage_max.txt'` Should contain one float between `1.` and `99.`.
+While the current CPU load is below this setting new optimization runs will be started.
+This allows to run multiple optimizations in parallel.
+    * `build_dir + '/num_workers.txt'` Should contain one integer above `0`.
+    Here the number of workers per running optimization can be specified.
+This enables a second degree of parallelization.
+    * Be careful what is set here.
+Large settings can lead to heavy CPU load and memory usage!
+* Run the parallel implementation to start the optimization.

 Results from the script:
 * Running the script produces ziped JSON files, which contain information about the optimization and results from running the given networks on an Ultra96V2 FPGA.
+* These ziped JSON files will be saved twice, once in the location specified by the `build_dir` variable and a second time in the root folder of the repository running the FINN docker container.

 ### Pruning in FINN, Chapter 5